 - Now: DNS (tcp/53 or udp/53) -> DoT (tcp/853)

 A problem with introducing a new port is that existing firewalls may block it.
-Either because they employ a whitelist approach where new services have to be explicitly enabled, or a blocklist approach where a network administrator explicitly blocks a service.
+Either because they employ a allowlist approach where new services have to be explicitly enabled, or a blocklist approach where a network administrator explicitly blocks a service.
 If the secure option (DoT) is less likely to be available than its insecure option, then users and applications might be tempted to try to fall back to unencrypted DNS.
 This subsequently could allow attackers to force users to an insecure version.

 Such fallback attacks are not theoretical.
 SSL stripping has previously been used to downgrade HTTPS websites to HTTP, allowing attackers to steal passwords or hijack accounts.

 Another approach, DNS Queries over HTTPS (DoH), was designed to support two primary use cases:

 - Prevent the above problem where on-path devices interfere with DNS.
 This includes the port blocking problem above.

 - Enable web applications to access DNS through existing browser APIs.

 DoH is essentially HTTPS, the same encrypted standard the web uses, and reuses the same port number (tcp/443).
 Web browsers have already deprecated non-secure HTTP in favor of HTTPS.
 That makes HTTPS a great choice for securely transporting DNS messages.
 An example of such a DoH request can be found here.